-I certainly have, though my passion to encourage teenagers to become the best they can be has led me to try ANYTHING to encourage them to become the best they can be.
+I certainly have had these thoughts, though my passion to encourage teenagers to reach their potential has led me to try ANYTHING to encourage them to make some positive choices.

-I hope that Jacky’s true story will serve as an encouragement to you and you might be motivated by some of the secrets I am sharing in this journey I undertook with her.Jacky (not her real name) was a young girl I mentored a few years ago.
-She had a volatile temper, which students knew and many were the times her peers pushed that anger button to get a reaction.
-And, when she reacted, the language was vile, a fairly sure sign of a young girl lacking in self-confidence.
+I hope that Emma’s true story will serve as an encouragement to you and you might be motivated by some of the secrets I am sharing in this journey I undertook with her.Seventeen-year-old Emma was a young girl I mentored a few years ago.
+She had a volatile temper, which students knew.
+There were many times her peers pushed that anger button to get a reaction.
+And, when she reacted, the language was vile, a fairly sure sign of a young girl who lacked self-confidence.
 Underneath this angry and tough exterior though, I was quick to discover, was a wonderfully caring individual who would make sacrifices for others and expect nothing in return.
-An example of this was the way she purchased a snack for a peer she did not know well who had left their money at home and was attending an event at the place where Jacky did casual work.
+An example of this was the way she purchased a snack for a peer she did not know well who had left their money at home, and was attending an event at the place where Emma did casual work.

-Jacky refused point blank to see a Counsellor, was absolutely shocking at her management of time, did not believe in setting goals because she had convinced herself she would never achieve them and was a great procrastinator!
+Emma refused point blank to see a counselor, was shocking at her management of time, a great procrastinator, and did not believe in setting goals because she had convinced herself she would never achieve any of them.

-I was approached by a colleague and asked if I would have a chat to her, as the situation was becoming serious, her ant-social behaviour was becoming disruptive and some colleagues actually believed she would be better off leaving the school and completing the final two years of her education elsewhere.
+I was approached by a colleague and asked if I would have a chat to her, as the situation was becoming serious.
+Her antisocial behavior had become disruptive and some colleagues believed she would be better off leaving the school and completing the final two years of her education elsewhere.

-I asked her permission to make some notes while we introduced ourselves and she was happy with that.
-I also told her that our conversations would remain confidential, within school policies and procedures, and so we began a journey, best described as an amazing emotional rollercoaster.
+I asked her permission to make some notes while we introduced ourselves.
+She was happy with that.
+I also told her that our conversations would remain confidential, within school policies and procedures, and so we began a journey, best described as an amazing emotional roller-coaster.

 The focus was simple.
-She would set some realistic, achievable goals for her academic subjects and I would monitor her progress, taking on the role of a non-judgmental Cheerleader.
+She would set some realistic, achievable performance goals for her academic subjects.
+I would monitor her progress, and take on the role of a non-judgmental cheerleader.
 The key to this process, as I kept explaining to her, was that SHE set the goals.
 We had to ensure they were realistic and she had to learn what it meant to be accountable for the choices she was making.

 I kept reminding her, when she slipped up, that Rome was not built in a day and she must persevere, so she heard a consistent and positive message from me.

-At one of our meetings early on our journey, I shared a wonderful description someone had written of a young person which I had come across somewhere, that spoke to their inner and outer beauty, personalising it for her, telling her that that was the person I was seeing talking to me and leaving her with a copy to refer to whenever she wanted to do so.
+At one of our meetings early on our journey, I shared a wonderful description someone had written of a young person, which I had come across somewhere, that spoke to their inner and outer beauty, personalizing it for her, telling her that that was the person I was seeing talking to me.
+I gave her a copy for her own reference.
 She didn’t say much that day, though I know she was appreciative and smiled her thanks.
-A small, yet significant step in making a connection with Jacky in a non-threatening and caring way.
+A small, yet significant step in making a connection with Emma in a non-threatening and caring way.

-Sarah and I sat down one day and, unbeknown to Jacky, worked out some strategies in our work with Jacky, thus ensuring that she could not play one of us off against the other, which she was most definitely smart enough to do.
-There were days, for example, when Jacky might try and avoid a lesson and pop up to our work area to have a chat to Sarah.
-Sarah would chat to Jacky for five minutes and then remind her that she needed to head to class.
-Jacky mumbled and Sarah, always with a smile, told Jacky that she would tell me that Jacky had missed a lesson.
-That was not the message Jacky wanted to hear, so she would quickly head off to class.
+Ruth and I sat down one day and worked out some strategies in our work with Emma.
+We made sure that Emma could not play one of us off against the other, which she was smart enough to do.
+There were days, for example, when Emma might try and avoid a lesson and pop up to our work area to have a chat to Ruth.
+Ruth would chat to Emma for five minutes and then remind her that she needed to head to class.
+Emma mumbled and Ruth, always with a smile, told Emma that she would tell me that Emma had missed a lesson.
+That was not the message Emma wanted to hear, so she would quickly head off to class.

-One day Jacky left a class feeling very angry that the teacher was picking on her, had her favourites and Jacky was being blamed for something she hadn’t done, while others were getting off scot-free.
-Jacky shot up to our work area and was ranting and raving to Sarah.
-I called Jacky into my office, closed the glass door (important for Jacky and my safety and security that people could see into my office) and told her that, rather than rant and rave in a public area, it would be better for her if she walked into my office, got everything off her chest and didn’t hurt anyone else by saying something she might later regret.
+One day Emma left a class feeling angry that the teacher was picking on her, had her favorites and Emma was being blamed for something she hadn’t done, while others were not being pulled up for their behavior.
+Emma shot up to our work area and was ranting and raving to Ruth.
+I called Emma into my office, closed the glass door (important for Emma and my safety and security that people could see into my office) and told her that, rather than rant and rave in a public area, it would be better for her if she walked into my office, got everything off her chest and didn’t hurt anyone else by saying something she might later regret.

-I pulled out a picture of the brain and asked her permission to share something about how her brain operates when she was that emotional.
-She was genuinely interested in this, my point being to develop strategies to avoid these outbursts eg, take a deep breathe and count SLOWLY to 20 and to encourage her to appreciate that she was making choices and every choice had a consequence.
+I pulled out a picture of the brain and asked her permission to share something about how her brain operated when she was that emotional.
+She was genuinely interested in this.
+My aim was to develop strategies to avoid these outbursts, such as, take a deep breathe and count SLOWLY to twenty.
+I encouraged her to appreciate that she was making choices and every choice had a consequence.

 Later I spoke with her about her swearing.
 I told her that I did not really appreciate swearing at any time though, if that was how she had to express herself at that time, it was okay.